m-morrone/simp-tpm12-simulator/README.md

 Platform][simp]
 a compliance-management framework built on Puppet.

-If you find any issues, they can be submitted to our [JIRA][jira]or you can find us on
+If you find any issues, please submit them to our [bug tracker][simp-jira].

 ## Setup